What is NDS?

 Policymakers, expert advisors and NHS staff themselves have all told us that we need a new approach to deliver the full potential of technology to improve quality of care.

 We need one system, connected, safe and accessible.

 Who we are

-Geoff has been director of Health and Social Care Integration at the Scottish Government 2014 and before that was Head of Mental Health.
+Geoff has been director of Health and Social Care Integration at the Scottish Government since 2014 and before that was Head of Mental Health.